 gregoire.dubois (at) ec.europa.eu

 has fifteen years of experience in analysis and management of spatial data related to Natural Resources.
 He comes from Rome (IT), and is MSc in Natural Sciences and PhD in Biology and Ecology at University of Perugia, where he has been contract researcher at the Biology Department, involved in studies on wildlife.
 He worked in Tanzania, with the Italian Ministry of Foreign Affairs and OIKOS East Africa, for the Tanzanian National Land Use Plan and for a Food Security Project.
 He moved to Iraq and Jordan, with the Iraqi Ministry of Water Resources for the Iraq National Water Master Plan.
-He joined the JRC as GIS Developer for the Climate Risk Management Unit and now is Database Developer at Land Resource Management Unit.
+He joined the JRC as GIS Developer for the Climate Risk Management Unit and now is Database Developer at Knowledge for Sustainable Development & Food Security Unit.

 andrea.mandrici (at) ext.ec.europa.eu